On $\mathbb{Z}_2$-Thurston norms and pseudo-horizontal surfaces in orientable Seifert $3$-manifolds: Introduction

 \section{Introduction}

-Let $M$ be a closed orientable, irreducible, connected 3-manifold.
-Let $\alpha$ be a non-zero element in $H_2(M;\mathbb{Z}_2)$.
-Let $S$ denote an closed embedded surface representing $\alpha$.
+Let $M$ be a closed orientable irreducible connected 3-manifold and $\alpha$ be a non-zero element in $H_2(M;\mathbb{Z}_2)$.
+Let $S$ be a closed embedded surface representing $\alpha$.
 Such an $S$ can be non-orientable.
 It can also be disconnected.
 We can define the \textbf{$\mathbb{Z}_2$-Thurston norm} of $\alpha$, i.e.,